ForeverPhoenix21/Active-Bus-Tracker/README.md

 ***

 **<p> Future updates: </p>**
-- Update code to actively track local buses in Boston
 - Add pins with discriptions to historical landmarks
 - Add pins to my favorite bars and breweries
 - Create buttons for different routes